epfl-ada/ada-2021-project-jjzm/README.md

 ## Proposed timeline

-- 19.11 Deviding countries of the nationalities into regions based on geographical and social-economical aspect combined, performing additionl analysis between different regions and the popularity of the climate change topic in quotes from those regions, distinguishing between leftwing and rightwing parties
-- 26.11 Checking the results of analysis
-- 03.12 Analysing the first results of fasttext classification and text summarization algorithms
-- 10.12 Comparing performances of summarization and classification methods
-- 17.12 Finalizing README, final comments on the code and performed analysis, finalizing the data story

 | Deadline | Description                                                                                                                                                                                                                                                                                                  |
 |----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 19.11    | Deviding countries of the nationalities into regions based on geographical and social-economical aspect combined, performing additionl analysis between different regions and the popularity of the climate change topic in quotes from those regions, distinguishing between leftwing and rightwing parties |